Martha Tabram: Investigation

 The local inspector of the Metropolitan Police Force, Edmund Reid of H Division Whitechapel, was in charge of the investigation.
-He arranged for PC Barrett to visit the Tower of London on 7 August in the hope that Barrett could identify the man he had seen standing in the street.
-Barrett did not recognise any of the men.
-A parade of all the soldiers on leave on the night of the murder was arranged at the Tower on 8 August, and this time PC Barrett picked out a man.
-On being asked to re-examine his choice, Barrett picked out another man, and the first was allowed to leave.
-Barrett explained his change of heart by stating that the man he had seen in George Yard had no medals, whereas the man he had selected at first did.
-Barrett's second choice, John Leary, claimed that on the night of the murder he had gone drinking in Brixton with a buddy, Private Law.
-According to Leary, they had missed each other at closing time and he had gone for a walk before meeting up with Law in the Strand at about 4:30 a.m., whereupon they had another drink in Billingsgate before returning to the Tower.
-Law was interviewed, separately from Leary, and his version of the night's events corresponded exactly with Leary's.
-On the strength of their corroborating statements and because of Barrett's uncertain identification, Leary and Law were dismissed from the inquiry.
-Another soldier from the Tower, Corporal Benjamin, who was absent without leave, was also dismissed from the investigation after it transpired that he had been visiting his father in Kingston-upon-Thames.
+He arranged for PC Barrett to visit the Tower of London on 7 August in the hope that he could identify the man he had seen standing in the street, but Barrett did not recognise any of the men.
+A parade of all the soldiers on leave on the night of the murder was held at the Tower on 8 August, and this time Barrett picked out a man.
+When asked to re-examine his choice, he selected another, and the first was allowed to leave.
+Barrett explained his change of mind by stating that the man he had seen in George Yard had no medals, whereas the man he had initially selected did.
+Barrett's second choice, John Leary, claimed that on the night of the murder he had gone drinking in Brixton with a friend, Private Law.
+According to Leary, they had missed each other at closing time, and he had gone for a walk before meeting Law in the Strand at about 4:30 am, whereupon they had another drink in Billingsgate before returning to the Tower.
+Law was interviewed separately, and his account matched Leary's.
+On the strength of their corroborating statements, and because of Barrett's uncertain identification, Leary and Law were dismissed from the inquiry.
+Another soldier from the Tower, Corporal Benjamin, who was absent without leave, was also dismissed from the investigation after it was established that he had been visiting his father in Kingston-upon-Thames.